-The amplitude of the solar dipole signal is proportional to the response of each detector to a CMB intensity signal, and thus, very useful to test CMB relative photometric calibration of different CMB detectors.
-Its amplitude of order $3\,000\,\mu K{CMB}$ is very large with respect to the sensitivity of the 143 GHz map (amplitude of the noise dipolar $< 10^{-2}\,\mu K$).
-This 3×10^{5} ratio has been used to measure the relative CMB photometric calibration on single detector maps.
-The consistency of the relative CMB photometric calibration on single detector maps within a frequency has a noise limited accuracy of 10^{-5} .
-The intercalibration between HFI frequency maps is at the 4×10^{-4} level from 100 to 353 GHz (HFI-Legacy).
-This work uses these sensitivities, and exploit the fact that all detectors measure the same CMB solar dipole (called hereafter "the consistency argument") to control the residuals from foregrounds on the largest angular scales.
+The amplitude of the solar dipole signal is proportional to the response of each detector to a CMB intensity signal and is therefore very useful for testing the CMB relative photometric calibration of different CMB detectors.
+Its amplitude of approximately 3 mK CMB is very large with respect to the sensitivity of the 143 GHz map (the noise on the dipolar amplitudes is less than $10^{-2} \,\mu\text{K}$).
+This 3×10^5 signal-to-noise ratio has been used to measure the relative CMB photometric calibration on single detector maps.
+The consistency of the relative CMB photometric calibration on single detector maps within a frequency has a noise-limited accuracy of 10^{-5} .
+The inter-calibration between HFI frequency maps is at the 4×10^{-4} level from 100 to 353 GHz (HFI-Legacy).
+This work uses these sensitivities, and exploits the fact that all detectors measure the same CMB solar dipole (hereafter referred to as the consistency argument) to control the residuals for foreground emission on the largest angular scales.

-The CMB map is obtained from the frequency maps using its properties: Planck function SED and Gaussian statistics.
-The extraction of solar dipole amplitudes measured at various frequencies and on different sky fraction is the most powerful tool to detect the foreground residuals.
-This was used for example for the HFI data showing residuals behaving with frequency like a galactic dust component as can be seen in Tables 7 and 8 of the HFI-Legacy are obviously due to the dust foreground removal, and showed that introducing large scale dipolar and quadrupolar terms to account for the large scale spectral energy distribution (SED) variation reduces very much these drifts for the highest frequencies and sky fraction used to fit the solar dipole.
+The CMB map is obtained from the frequency maps using two properties of CMB anisotropies to separate it from the foreground emission: Planck function SED and Gaussian statistics.
+The extraction of solar dipole amplitudes measured at various frequencies and on different sky fractions is the most powerful tool to detect the foreground residuals.
+It was used for example with the HFI data, and revealed residuals behaving with frequency like a Galactic dust component as can be seen in Tables 7 and 8 of the HFI-Legacy.
+These residuals are obviously due to the dust foreground removal, and showed that introducing largescale dipolar and quadrupolar terms to account for the largescale SED variation significantly reduces these drifts for the highest frequencies and sky fraction used to fit the solar dipole.

-Here, the solar dipole is extracted with an improved version SRoll2 (Delouis et al. 2019) of the SRoll algorithm used to produce the Planck Legacy HFI maps.
-This upgraded algorithm, named SRoll2.2, introduces improvements:
+The solar dipole was recognized as an important tool when discussing the high-latitude dust foreground and zero level of frequency maps in Planck Collaboration XI (2014).
+Here, the solar dipole is extracted with an improved version of the SRoll algorithm, SRoll2 (Delouis et al. 2019), which was used to produce the Planck Legacy HFI maps.
+This upgraded algorithm, named SRoll2.2, introduces the following improvements:

-- Use of 143, 217, 353, 545, and 857 GHz non-polarized Spider Web bolometers (SWB) data, in addition to Polarized Spider bolometers (PSB) data.
-This allows for reduced systematic effects for intensity only maps, while avoiding being limited by signal to noise ratios; - Removal of polarized parts of the signals due to the small parasitic sensitivity to polarization of SWBs detectors; - Improved correction of the Analog-to-Digital Converters non-linearities, bringing the associated residuals below detector noise levels, even at the largest angular scales; - Computation of single detector maps removing polarization part in the signal; - Use of the full resolution for the bandpass leakage correction where the signal is very strong, keeping the low resolution of the foreground templates on the rest of the maps to avoid introducing extra noise; - Removal the Cosmic Infrared Background (CIB) monopole (Lagache et al. 1999) and use CMB maps with zero monopole; - Setting the initial zero level of the intensity maps to the zero level of the 21-cm emission of the H_I galactic gas foreground.
+- Use of 143, 217, 353, 545, and 857 GHz nonpolarized Spider Web bolometers (SWB) data, in addition to Polarized Spider bolometers (PSB) data.
+This allows reduced systematic effects for intensity-only maps, while avoiding being limited by signal to noise ratios. - Removal of polarized parts of the signals due to the small parasitic sensitivity to polarization of SWBs detectors. - Improved correction of the Analog-to-Digital Converters nonlinearities, bringing the associated residuals below detector noise levels, even at the largest angular scales. - Computation of single detector maps removing the polarization part in the signal. - Use of the full resolution for the bandpass leakage correction where the signal is very strong, keeping the low resolution of the foreground templates on the rest of the maps to avoid introducing extra noise. - Removal of the cosmic infrared background (CIB) monopole (Lagache et al. 1999) and use of CMB anisotropy maps with zero monopole bold. - Setting the initial zero level of the intensity maps to the zero level of the 21-cm emission of the HI Galactic gas foreground.

-SR0112.2 builds two types of single detectors intensity maps1 where: i) the correction of all foreground signal bandpass mismatch between detectors is applied, ii) no correction of the foreground signal bandpass mismatch is applied.
-Those latest maps, smoothed at a common 1°, are used in this work.
+SRoll2.2 builds two types of single-detector intensity maps1: (i) one where a correction of all foreground signal bandpass mismatch between detectors is applied, and (ii) another where no correction of the foreground signal bandpass mismatch is applied.
+These type (ii) maps, smoothed at a common 1° , are used in this work.